A small, yellow plane lands on a beach, surrounded by green hills and under a cloudy sky. Two people stand by the plane.

 The travels continue

-Now the team have chosen the boulder, it will be put on a lorry on the ferry and taken to a storage site before it's installed in our gardens.
+The chosen boulder was put on a lorry on the ferry and taken into storage until it could be installed in our gardens.

 After Barra, the team drove from Oban to Inverness and around the Moray Firth to visit some other quarries.
 They saw a 240-million-year-old rock formed in the Triassic Period, a granite and a glacier erratic – a rock dumped somewhere by a glacier.